uio-bmi/ligo/docs_source/quickstart/receptor_level_simulation.rst

 Step 1: YAML specification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We need to define the YAML file describing the simulation parameters.
 First, we define the immune signals 1 and 2 in the **definitions** section.
-You can read more about the yaml file parameters in :doc:`specification`.
+You can read more about the yaml file parameters in :ref:`YAML specification`.

 .. code-block:: yaml